ofirgall/learn-nvim/chapters/02-basic-config.md

 I recommend to learn more about NvChad later if you decide to stick with preconfigured config.

+_**Learn**_ how to install plugins, I will recommend few plugins along the way, make sure you are not lazy to install them.

+I recommend to start backup your config with some kind of dotfiles, I use [dotbot](https://github.com/anishathalye/dotbot).

 ---

 ## Common Settings